Last updated: October 14, 2025

 Exploring Alternatives to Prose

 If you no longer trust Prose, you might be looking for brands with a better safety record.
-If you decide to switch brands, look for those with full ingredient transparency.
+If you decide to switch brands, look for those with complete ingredient transparency.
 Trusted options include:

 Always check reviews and perform a patch test before using a new product.
 Your hair and scalp need time to adjust.